 Sutter denies that it did anything wrong and denies that Plaintiff and the Class are entitled to receive any money or other relief from Sutter.
 This lawsuit is ongoing, and the Court has not yet decided who will win or lose this case.

 On August 14, 2017, the Court authorized Plaintiff to represent a Class of self-funded payors.
-On September 29, 2017, the Court modified the class definition to the one described in the Notice.
+On September 29, 2017, the Court modified the class definition, and Plaintiffs provided Notice thereafter to the Class of Plaintiffs.
+On June 20, 2019, the Court denied Sutter’s Motion for Decertification.
+On July 10, 2019, the Court granted Plaintiffs’ motion to modify the class definition to the one described in this Notice.

 Your options as a Class Member and the deadlines to exercise them are explained in the Notice, which is available in the documents section of this website.